Facundo Quiroga: Quiroga's death and its consequences

 In 1845, Domingo F. Sarmiento wrote Facundo, Civilization and Barbarism, a book that reviews the influence of caudillo leaders, which he defines as "barbarism", in the Argentine political and social life, but also as a protest to Rosas' regime, and a call for European education and life style.
+Sarmiento’s Facundo was also expanded upon in a book titled Children of Facundo: Caudillo and Gaucho Insurgency During the Argentine State-Formation Process (La Rioja, 1853-1870), written by Ariel de la Fuente.
+De la Fuente argues that the struggles in La Rioja encompassed more than the upper-class divisions between Unitarian and Federalist, and he suggests viewing the conflicts from the perspective of the lower-class gauchos to see these differences.